 How to Speed up the Pages

-Nearly all of the problems that arise are pretty simple to fix, even for a novice and information on how to fix each one, that I’ve not covered, can be found with a simple web search.
+Nearly all of the problems that arise are pretty simple to fix, even for a novice.
+Information on how to fix each one, that I’ve not covered here, can be found with a simple web search.

 Leverage Browser Caching

 Browser caching essentially works by telling the user’s browser to request the web page’s resources from the browser, instead of from the web server.